lancegoyke/health-tracking/content/sibo/testing.md

 ---
-title: 'Small Intestinal Bacterial Overgrowth (SIBO) Malabsorption and Testing'
+title: 'SIBO Malabsorption and Testing'
-metaTitle: 'Small Intestinal Bacterial Overgrowth (SIBO) Malabsorption and Testing'
+metaTitle: 'SIBO Malabsorption and Testing'
 metaDescription: 'Notes on Simren & Stotzer, 2006'
 ---